microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsapp-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 List [apps](../resources/teamsapp.md) from the Microsoft Teams app catalog.
 This includes apps from the Microsoft Teams store, as well as apps from your organization's app catalog (the tenant app catalog).
-To get apps from your organization's app catalog only, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamsapp.md) resource.
+To get apps from your organization's app catalog only, specify `organization` as the **distributionMethod** in the request.

 ## Permissions